MysteryPancake/Houdini-Fun/README.md

 To help hide this gap, transfer normals from the surface, making it blend much better.
 Thanks to Raphael Gadot for this tip!

+## Be careful combining VDBs
+Cmbining multiple pairs of VDBs is often unpredictable.
+For example, combining two sims by density may skip velocity.

+Make sure to combine each VDB pair separately, then feed all pairs into a merge node.

 ## Be careful with typecasting
 I used to do this to generate random velocities between -1 and 1.
 See if you can spot the problem.